SpartanJ/eepp/README.md

 **How to build it?**
 ------------------------

 The library has very few external dependencies.
 Most of the time you will only need SDL2 and OpenAL libraries with the headers installed.
-Also **premake4** is needed to generate the Makefiles or project files to build the library.
+Also **premake4** or **premake5** is needed to generate the Makefiles or project files to build the library.
 I will assume that you know what you are doing and skip the basics.

 **_GNU/Linux_**